 1. Increased Heart Rate

 When we enter into the fight or flight mode, the heart-rate naturally speeds up.
-While this may be a great thing if we need to run quickly, overtime this can significantly tire out the heart and lead to cardiovascular diseases, increased cholesterol and even excess belly fat.
+While this is helpful at times, when your body goes into fight-or-flight overtime-mode, this can tire out the heart and lead to cardiovascular diseases, increased cholesterol and even excess belly fat.

 2. Digestion Slows